 Apart from this, citizens have the right to protect property and life against any threats.

-Accordingly, TLU SA will consider any legal course to have owners of licenced firearms to hold onto their firearms.
+Accordingly, TLU SA will consider any legal course to have owners of licensed firearms to hold onto their firearms.

 The prescribed regulations governing the buying and licensing of firearms is seen as impractical, expensive and unnecessarily cumbersome.
 TLU SA will consider and apply any options to influence the process in such a way that meritorious applicants will not be influenced negatively.